ember-learn/cli-guides/guides/basic-use/deploying.md

 ## Common deployment configurations

 Compared to developing an app locally, there are some options to consider when an app is in deployment.
-Some apps may not need to make any of these configurations, but here are just a few of the most common examples to help you get started.
+Some apps may not need to configure any of these options, but here are just a few of the most common examples to help you get started.
 For more details, see the [Advanced Use](../../advanced-use/) section of the CLI guides.

 ### Configuring `rootURL`